vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 ```

 JoinHandle instances should only be created through the static
-factory method c() to ensure proper registration and ID management.
+factory method new() to ensure proper registration and ID management.